A fruit so pungent that it’s banned in public places.

 Just like the 5 segments found inside of durian.
 I went through 5 reactions while eating durian.

-1. Repulsiveness of how strong smelling an open durian is.
+1. Repulsiveness of how much more strong smelling durian is when freshly opened.

-2. Trying to find my happy place before eating it.
+2. The mental exercise of trying to find my happy place before eating it.

 3. During consumption.
 I was pleasantly surprised that the taste is not how it smells.
 It tasted very sweet, too sweet for my liking (I’m a savory gal all the way).